Milan Stanislav Ďurica

-Milan Stanislav Ďurica (born 13 August 1925) is a Slovak historian and theologian.
+Milan Stanislav Ďurica (13 August 1925 – 25 January 2024) was a Slovak historian, Salesian priest and Catholic theologian.

 Biography

+Milan Stanislav Ďurica was born in Krivany, Czechoslovakia (now Slovakia) on 13 August 1925.

+Church career

+Ďurica became a member of the Salesian order on 14 August 1944 and became ordained a priest on 1 July 1956.
+As a theologian, Pope John XXIII appointed him as adviser of the Preparatory Commission of Second Vatican Council.

+Academic career

 Ďurica began his academic career in 1956, as professor of Theology at the Salesian Theological College in Abano Terme.
 He achieved a Ph.D. in Political Science in 1961 at University of Padua.
 In 1967 he became professor of political and constitutional history of Eastern European countries at the same university, where he was also Slovak language lecturer.
 In 1969 he founded the Eastern European Studies Centre (Centro di Studi sull'Europa Orientale) in Padua.
 He founded and edited Il Mondo Slavo, the yearbook of the Institute of Slavic Philology at the University of Padua.

-Since 1993 Ďurica served as professor of church history at the Cyril and Methodius Theological Faculty of the Comenius University in Bratislava.
+From 1993 Ďurica served as professor of church history at the Cyril and Methodius Theological Faculty of the Comenius University in Bratislava.
 He retired from teaching in 1997.

 As a historian, Ďurica mainly concentrated on modern history of Slovakia and on the history of First Slovak Republic.
 His most successful book, Dejiny Slovenska a Slovákov (History of Slovakia and the Slovaks), remains controversial among Slovak historians and politicians, although it is the best-seller of Slovak history books.
-Indeed, despite some appreciation for his work on documents from Italian archives, not accessible to other Czechoslovakian historians during the communist regime, he has been criticised as an "ultranationalist".
-As a theologian, Pope John XXIII appointed him as adviser of the Preparatory Commission of Second Vatican Council.
+Indeed, despite some appreciation for his work on documents from Italian archives, not accessible to other Czechoslovak historians during the communist regime, he was criticised as an "ultranationalist".

 Bibliography of Ďurica's works represents 1,700 publications, issued in eight languages.
 For its scientific and cultural activity he was made Grand Officer of the Order of Merit of the Italian Republic in 1995.
 The Accademia Teatina per le Scienze in Rome awarded him the title of Honorary Academician.
-In 1991 the Minister of Culture appointed him as the first director of the Slovak Historical Institute in Rome (the institute was closed and re-founded in 2001).
+In 1991 the Minister of Culture of Slovakia Ivan Hudec appointed him as the first director of the Slovak Historical Institute in Rome (the institute was later closed and re-founded in 2001).

 Ďurica also contributed to the first translation into Slovak language of Dante Alighieri, Francesco Petrarca and Ugo Foscolo.

+Death

+Ďurica died in Bratislava on 25 January 2024, at the age of 98.